On the Normalization and Density of 1D Scattering States: Introduction

-In section \ref{sec2}, we show the normalization/density correspondence using the completeness relation.
-In section \ref{sec3}, we review information about 1D scattering, and derive formulas for the normalization of the states for 1D, finite-range symmetric potentials.
-In section \ref{sec4} we apply these formulas to the delta potential and the square well, and plot the spectrum.
-The reason these two potentials are chosen is that students typically have already calculated the reflection and transmission coefficients for these potentials, so can focus on their use rather than their calculation.
-In section \ref{sec5} we recast the formulas in section \ref{sec3} into a simple form that only depends on the reflection and transmission coefficients.
-In section \ref{sec6} we use the density to calculate some properties of the Yang-Gaudin gas.
-We then conclude the paper.
+In section \ref{sec3}, we derive formulas for the normalization of the states in 1D, finite-range symmetric potentials.
+In section \ref{sec4} we apply these formulas to the delta function potential and the square well, and plot the density of states.
+In section \ref{sec6} we use the density of states to calculate the partition function for a system of two particles with a delta potential interaction.